LucaBonamino/algebraic_immunity/README.md

 - Parts of this repository are more broadly relevant to operations over GF(2) matrices.
 These components could be extracted into a standalone Rust crate in the future.
 - The current implementation sometimes uses the `clone` method unnecessarily to bypass Rust’s borrowing rules.
 These instances will be reviewed and optimized in future updates.
-- This repository focuses on the core algorithm as presented in Armknecht et al. (2006).
-A generalization of the method for computing algebraic immunity over restricted input sets has been developed by the author and is currently under peer review.